 Sydney based creative arts specialist Ana Miller, has been honing her skills in portrait photography with unique styled sets the past several years.
 Having direct experience as a professional graphic, web and set designer, inclusive of ‘Production Designer’ for a multimedia theatre project ‘Emergence’ showcased at Sydney Opera House and Canberra Street Theatre, further infused her love of art, design and photography to flower even more.

 Large productions are indeed wonderful, for Ana miniature worlds have also always been of fascination.
 The dolls house ‘like no other’ is a contemporary sculpture Ana has been working on for the past ten years, it is part of the ‘Lair’, her new studio space within her home.
 It’s base is a pre-loved Barbie mansion, placed on the street via a neighbour in the inner west of Sydney.
 Old chocko vines from Ana’s previous residence are throughout.
 Ana loves the idea of the outside in, hence furniture is a bare minimum.
 Ana intends on placing people of interest within the dolls house (via Photoshop and film) to further tell stories, showcase their unique talents and/or brilliant selves.
+Starting with Mare and Nellie from Strings on Fire, late 2020.

 Ana has a nostalgic memory to her childhood, visiting one of her grandmother’s house in historic Maitland, NSW.
 The shot silk turquoise curtains, old furniture, porcelain dolls, ornate gold frames, one in particular of a Renoir (print).
 The backyard presented more treasures, a considerable sized pepper tree, animals galore and a mixed assortment of flowers wild and kept.
 These pretties rested below the wrap around wooden veranda adorned with comfy lounges, scouting invitations to rest upon.
 No wonder after Ana recently moved to the Hawkesbury, she fell in love, which also changed the direction to her art.